Drexel-MS-Y2-DSCI-Group-Projects/dsci521-pokemon-analysis/README.md

 ## Pokemon Color Analysis
-dsci521-pokemon-analysis contains code that analyzes the aggregated data for Pokemon colors.
+dsci521-pokemon-analysis contains code that analyzes the aggregated data for Pokemon colors and types.

 ## Team Members